Q: I am inquiring about how to transfer LLC ownership over to my spouse. Is this something your company does?

-Of course, if you have a single-member LLC, you can transfer ownership of your LLC to whomever you like without holding a formal vote.
+Of course, if you have a single-member LLC, you’re free to transfer your LLC to a new owner without holding a formal vote.